mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 ### Where can I get help?

 The ORCD team can help with migrating data and workloads to Engaging.
 ORCD has regular office hours (see the [Office Hours Schedule](https://orcd.mit.edu/news-and-events/office-hours)).
 You can also request help through <orcd-help@mit.edu>.

+### How can I get an account on Engaging?

+It is fairly quick and simple to create your account Engaging.
+Accounts on the engaging cluster are connected to your MIT institutional kerberos id.
+To get an account log into the [Engaging OnDemand Web Portal](https://engaging-ood.mit.edu).
+Connecting to Engaging OnDemand for the first time automatically activates an account with basic access to resources.
+See [this page](accessing-orcd/ondemand-login.md) for instructions on how to log in.
+After you log in wait a few minutes for your account setup to complete before starting to run jobs.

+## Differences Between SuperCloud and Engaging

+SuperCloud and Engaging are both shared HPC systems that use Slurm.
+Their high-level architecture is the same, both have login nodes and compute nodes connected by a network filesystems that can be accessed from each node.
+However, there are differences in the systems, practices, and policies between the two.
+This section describes some of those differences that are most helpful to know.

+- Engaging maintenance is on the **3rd Tuesday** of each month
+- Groups on Engaging are managed through Moira, so once groups are created the group admins can add or remove people themselves
+- Engaging can be accessed both inside and outside the United States
+- Compute nodes on Engaging can access the internet
+- Engaging uses an OnDemand Web Portal that provides similar functionality to the SuperCloud Web Portal

+### Running Jobs

+- Nodes on Engaging are not exclusive by user, one node can have multiple users running jobs
+- Engaging partitions can have multiple different types of nodes, see the [Partitions section](running-jobs/overview.md#partitions) for more information
+-